 Since we were in Lake Bled in the fall there was no chance of swimming, but those autumn hues were perfectly golden.
 It was still warm enough to bike around the lake (about 6 km) and be outdoors without freezing.

-Rent a rowboat to get to the island (or just take one of the small ferries in a group if rowing is not your jam).
+Rent a rowboat to get to the island (or just take one of the small ferries in a group if rowing is not your idea of a good time).

-Get incredible views of the lake from the Okstrica Hike (Christina of Happy to Wander wrote a super helpful post on the details here).
+For a more intense hike and incredible views, get up early and hike the Okstrica trail (Christina of Happy to Wander wrote a super helpful post on the details here).

 There’s a museum and a fine dining restaurant up there too.
 We grabbed some wine and the famous Bled cream cake at the casual outdoor café.